tjgran01/GoodreadsEDA/README.md

 ## Quickstart.

-To run all the scripts in the proper order navigate to `GoodreadsEDA/GoodreadsEDA /main.py`.
+To run all the scripts in the proper order navigate to:

+`GoodreadsEDA/GoodreadsEDA/main.py`.

 If you wish to run the scripts individually they should be run in this order: